nphorsley59/simulation-model/README.md

 In order to account for environmental stochasticity, I built natural variation into each rate based on real data collected in the field.
 As a result, each simulation produces slightly different results (Table 2, Figure 2).

-**Table 2.** A sample of the population growth dataframe that show population growth across simulations.<br />
+**Table 2.** A sample of the population decline dataframe that show population decline across simulations.<br />

 ![alt text](https://github.com/nphorsley59/Population_Growth_Modeling/blob/master/Figures/Pop_Growth_Table1.png "Population Growth")<br />